waynegakuo/nano-studio/README.md

 ---

 Nano Studio is a web app that enables users to transform simple smartphone product photos into professional, culturally rich, and visually compelling marketing assets instantly.
-It uses Google's Gemini 2.5 Flash Image generation and editing model to combine an uploaded product image with a detailed, text-based background prompt, to produce a high-quality, visually compelling image for marketing needs.
+It uses Google's Gemini 3 Pro's Image model, dubbed as Nano Banana Pro to combine an uploaded product image with a detailed, text-based background prompt, to produce a high-quality, visually compelling image for marketing needs.
 </div>

 ## 🌟 About the App